rodrez/phaser-test/docs/CLASSES.md

 ### Cartography

 Learn to craft useful exploration Items like Compasses and dig up Rare Treasures.
 Cartography is a great skill for people that love exploring.
 If you are an Explorer, the Cartography Skill is an extremely useful skill to have.
-With Cartography, you have the ability to make maps of the Parallel Kingdom world.
+With Cartography, you have the ability to make maps of the Alternate Earth world.
 You could make a treasure hunt, or record a specific location with a Treasure Map.
 You can map out a dungeon with a Dungeon Map, and you can also get an overview of an area of PK by making a Territory Map.
 Cartography is also a great skill if you want to craft map-related items.

 **Level 1** (cost: 1 Skill Point)